A Bit About Me

 While I loved many aspects of my work in Hollywood, my favorite activity was working directly with writers and show creators to make their ideas sing.
 I also love the detail-oriented, nitty-gritty work of copyediting.
 So, when I hit that wall as many do in their careers, where it was clear a change was necessary, it seemed like a natural next step to build on the work that I love so much and hang up my freelance editor shingle for a return to my first love—books.

-Of course, along the way, I had developed a certain amount of business acumen and a sense of how marketing lands on people, and I began helping small businesses and organizations with their marketing copy.
+Of course, along the way, I had developed a certain amount of business acumen and a sense of how marketing lands on people, and I began helping small businesses and organizations with their marketing copy, as well.
 I especially like working with businesses that have some creative aspect to them—jewelry artists, musicians, artisan foodstuffs, film, travel, etc.